hoshiyuki-tamako/atelier_online_data_unpack/README.md

 #### Development Requirement

-Suggest to have 32GB Ram, nvme ssd 3000MB/s Read due to large amount of audio/assets files when using vuecli
+Suggest to have 16GB or more ram, a fast nvme ssd due to large amount of audio/assets files when using vue-cli

 - NodeJs >= 14